matplotlib/matplotlib/doc/api/api_changes.rst

 :class:`matplotlib.cbook.deprecation.mplDeprecation` will be removed in future versions.
 It is just an alias for :class:`matplotlib.cbook.deprecation.MatplotlibDeprecationWarning`.
-Please use the :class:`~.MatplotlibDeprecationWarning` directly if neccessary.
+Please use the :class:`~.MatplotlibDeprecationWarning` directly if necessary.

 matplotlib.cbook.Bunch deprecated